kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 ## Closing thoughts

 To learn `Rust` requires fortitude of mind and heart.
 It is not for the timid.
 It is no swimming-pool language; it plumbs the ocean deeps.
 Its power must lie in its apparent versatility.
 I do not feel any heart-tug to learn it when `Ocatve`, like Aladdin's Lamp, is there to fulfil my programming wishes.
-But for those who are professional programmers, I think that missing `Rust` might be like missing the main course in a meal.
+But for those who are professional programmers, I think that missing out on `Rust` might be like missing out on the main course in a meal.

 ## Afterword

 After I had written this blog, I came across a [fascinating blog on Euler One](https://iambryanhaney.medium.com/another-unreasonable-deep-dive-into-project-euler-problem-1-51a3a841ad67#:~:text=The%20Problem,0%20modulo%203%20or%205) [@haney2020].

-He has made the very valid point that whenever we are faced with sums of the products of the first $n$ numbers and a constant $k$, we may use the formula for the sum of the first $n$ numbers in closed form to give us the required product as $k\frac{n(n + 1)}{2}$.
-In this way, we only do only two multiplications rather than $n$ multiplications.
-That is the power of the distributive law.
+He has made the very valid point that whenever we are faced with products of a constant $k$ with sums of the first $n$ numbers, we may use the formula for the sum of the first $n$ numbers in closed form to give us the required product frugally as $k\frac{n(n + 1)}{2}$.
+In this way, we multiply only twice instead of $n$ times.^[That is the power of the distributive law.]

-I urge you to read it to stretch your mental muscles while at the same time developing an appreciation of the beauty of mathematics.
-Try your own hand at analyzing the seemingly simple Euler One problem and see whether it gives you insight that you did not have before.
+I urge you to read the blog to stretch your mental muscles, while at the same time developing an appreciation for the beauty of mathematics.
+Try your own hand at analyzing the seemingly simple Euler One problem and see whether it gives you insights that you did not have before.

 ## Feedback